lionheart/python-restmapper/README.rst

    >>> auth = OAuth1('YOUR_APP_KEY', 'YOUR_APP_SECRET', 'USER_OAUTH_TOKEN', 'USER_OAUTH_TOKEN_SECRET')
    >>> twitter = Twitter(auth=auth)

 And start making calls.
-The API object is declarative, meaning that attributes and properties map 1-1 with the API you're integrating with.
-I.e., the below:
+The API object is declarative, meaning that attributes and properties map one-to-one with the API you're integrating with.
+E.g., the below:

 .. code:: pycon

    >>> response = twitter.statuses.mentions_timeline()

 ...will request https://api.twitter.com/1.1/statuses/mentions_timeline.json.
-Notice the url_transformer object used above---this adds ".json" to any request.
-You can pass in any function into the url_transformer object to handle more complicated situations.
+Notice the url_format parameter used above---the path implied by the attribute syntax is inserted right where the `path` placeholder is.

 If you want to pass in body data for a POST, provide a single argument to the call to the API, and specify "POST" as the first attribute.
 I.e.